SciML/sciml.ai/index.md

 - **Integration with the Julia Package Ecosystem**.
 JuliaDiffEq is highly tied to the Julia package ecosystem, using it to provide advanced plotting, automatic differentiation, iterative solvers, and much more.
+- **Newest research in differential equations**.
+The various component solvers contain new algorithms to accelerate the solution to your problems.
+OrdinaryDiffEq.jl allows for specifying `CompositeAlgorithm`s with chosen switching behaviors.
-- **Newest research in stochastic differential equations**.
-The StochasticDiffEq.jl solvers include very recent research tools including higher-order methods and highly efficient adaptive timestepping.
+  StochasticDiffEq.jl's solvers include very recent research tools including higher-order methods and highly efficient adaptive timestepping.
+DelayDiffEq.jl includes new methods for stiff equations and high accuracy.
 - **Add-ons for high level functionality**.
 Easily perform parameter estimation, sensitivity analysis, bifurcation analysis, and much more.
 - **Tools for algorithm development and research**.
 These tools help JuliaDiffEq